About the college

 There are network connections in all student rooms and wireless internet access in most parts of the college, including the library, lecture theatre and the MCR, the college's graduate common room on the historic Turl Street site.

-In 2016, the college will open a new site in central Oxford, just a few minutes’ walk from Turl Street.
-The Cohen Quadrangle will provide accommodation for undergraduates and study and social space, including a learning commons and lecture theatre, for the whole Exeter College community – including graduate students.
+In 2017, the college opened a new site in central Oxford, just a few minutes’ walk from Turl Street.
+The Cohen Quadrangle provides accommodation for undergraduates and study and social space, including a learning commons and lecture theatre, for the whole Exeter College community – including graduate students.

 Sport, music and college facilities